-Our analysis and modeling can help provide advice to managers on when to optimally open the fishery for ocean shrimp, accounting for variability in growth across years and across the population’s spatial range.
-Decision-makers are best prepared to account for this heterogeneity if they have information on the size of the shrimp recruiting to the fishery in a given year (e.g., from a test fishery), and a proxy for how high they expect fishing mortality to be relative to past years (based on factors such as shrimp prices, fuel costs, fishery CPUE, etc.).
+Our analysis and modeling may help provide advice to managers on when to optimally open the fishery for ocean shrimp, accounting for variability in growth across years and across the population’s spatial range.
+Decision-makers are best prepared to account for this heterogeneity if they have information on the size of the shrimp recruiting to the fishery in a given year and a proxy for how high they expect fishing mortality to be relative to past years.
+Both quantities, and especially fishing mortality, are admittedly difficult to obtain prior to opening the fishery.
+A small test fishery may provide sufficient information on size of new recruits, or future work successfully identifying environmental covariates could prove useful.
+Fishing mortality is likely to be higher in years with lower abundance given the strong patterns of depletion over the short lifespan, so robust recruitment drivers or catch-per-unit-effort from a test fishery may provide some early indications of expected fishing mortality rates, but it would be a prediction as fishing mortality cannot occur prior to the season opening.
 In years with small shrimp, managers can optimize revenue-per-recruit by delaying opening until June in northern areas and in southern areas if proxies indicate fishing mortality will be average to high.
 If fishing mortality is expected to be low, revenue-per-recruit in southern areas is slightly higher if the fishery is opened in April, but the benefits are small and may not warrant the additional administrative complexity.
 In years with average size shrimp, the April 1 opening produced either optimal revenue-per-recruit or similar revenue-per-recruit to other opening dates for state areas 12-29 across all fishing mortality rates.
 There is a clear benefit to delaying the opening to June in the most northerly areas 30 and 32, if fishing mortality is expected to be high.
 In contrast, there may be a slight benefit to opening in April if fishing mortality is expected to be low or average, but the differences in revenue-per-recruit are small across opening dates.
 Finally, in years with large shrimp, the early April 1 opening date is generally a good option across all state areas.
 Notably, we did not find support for intermediate opening dates between April 1 and June 1.